Player Review 2018: Victor Oladipo | Indiana Pacers

 The potential is enticing.

 It once looked like Jermaine O'Neal could become The Next One.
 Then it looked like Paul George could be it.
-They ultimately lacked the depth of Miller's confidence, maturity and sustained health.
-That's not entirely their fault – we're all a product of our genetics and upbringing - but Oladipo shows indication of possessing the "it" qualities found in all of the great ones.
+They ultimately lacked the depth of Miller's confidence, maturity, and sustained health.
+That's not entirely their fault — we're all a product of our genetics and upbringing — but Oladipo shows indication of possessing the "it" qualities found in all of the great ones.

 It's difficult to imagine him wrapping his hands around his neck and glaring at a heckling fan, as Miller did toward Spike Lee in 1994 while scoring 25 points in the fourth quarter of a playoff game in 1994 or providing a back-page tabloid headline by shouting "Choke artists!" while running off the court, as Miller did after scoring eight points in 8.9 seconds in the Garden in 1995.